Mohammad-Faiz-Cloud-Engineer/npmai/README.md

 - 🛠️ **Universal API:** Access via Python, JavaScript, C++, Java, or C.
 - 🔍 **Tavily:** Tavily integrated and also integrating MCP Servers and advance tools to make LLM more powerfull
 - 📑 **LARA**:LARA we developed reaserch paper which addresses major problems of RAG industry.
+- 🤖 **Scalability**:80640 requests per 24 hour we can easily handle on free computes neither we are paying anyone nor users or developers will pay anything to npmai.
-- 🤖**Future Features:** In v0.1.9 we are going to integrate ***LARA*** and ***Offline Ollama*** also but with integration of pool of MCP Servers and Tools that will advance a 1b Param Model and model will respond in a way you cannot imagine so keep patience we are working on it and soon we will launch it.
+- 🛠️**Future Features:** In v0.2.0 we are going to integrate ***LARA*** and ***Offline Ollama*** also but with integration of pool of MCP Servers and Tools that will advance a 1b Param Model and model will respond in a way you cannot imagine so keep patience we are working on it and soon we will launch it.

 ---

 ## Achievment for npmai:-
-**We Achieved 627k+ installations this shows reliabity and trust on npmai**
+**We Achieved 1.2 Million+ installations this shows reliabity and trust on npmai**

 ---